Regional Water Supply Plan

 Advisory committees form a most fundamental type of public involvement, with strong prospects for the planning program contributions to be of a broad and representative nature.
 The Regional Water Supply Planning Advisory Committee was established by action of the Regional Planning Commission to guide the regional water supply planning program.

 The SEWRPC Environmental Justice Task Force (EJTF) recommended that a socio-economic impact analysis be conducted attendant to the recommendations set forth in the regional water supply plan.
-The University of Wisconsin-Milwaukee Center for Economic Development (CED) has been engaged by SEWRPC to undertake that analytical activity.
-Work on this effort will be completed during the first quarter of 2010.
-The EJTF will consider the findings of the CED and may submit recommendations to the Advisory Committee for that committee’s consideration.
+The University of Wisconsin-Milwaukee Center for Economic Development (CED) completed that analytical activity in 2010.
+The EJTF considered and accepted the findings of the CED.

 Public Informational Meetings and Newsletters

 A series of public informational meetings on the preliminary regional water supply plan was held early in 2009.
-Display boards used at those meetings may be found here.
-The public comments received from that process have been provided to the Advisory Committee for their consideration.
-The Advisory Committees’ work will conclude just as soon as it receives any recommendations that the EJTF may have that emanate from the socio-economic impact analysis of the preliminary plan.
+The public comments received from that process were provided to the Advisory Committee for their consideration and were addressed in the plan report as appropriate.

 The links below provide access directly to the summary materials and newsletters that have been developed to date setting forth the findings and recommendations of the regional water supply study.